nutanix-japan/nai-llm/docs/nkp_ndk/nkp_ndk_singlek8s_files.md

     ![](images/ocp_wp_user_list.png)

 You have successfully set up Wordpress application with mysql backend.
-In the next section we will backup and restore a deleted Wordpress user using Nutanix NDK.
+In the next section we will take a snapshot and restore a deleted Wordpress user using Nutanix NDK.

-## NDK Backup Recover to the Same Namespace
+## NDK Snapshot and Recover to the Same Namespace

-!!! tip

-    NDK Backup uses labels to select kubernetes resources to act upon.
+We will need to establish a relationship between Nutanix Files servers that we will be replicating to and from as we now have a RWX based Files share mounted as a ``pvc`` in the Wordpress app.

+This ``FileServerReplicationRelationships`` resource will be used for snapshot replication for the shares that we will be replicating.

+1. Add (append) the following environment variables and save it

+    === ":octicons-file-code-16: Template .env"

+        ```bash
+        export PRIMARY_FS_FQDN=_primary_files_server_fqdn
+        export SECONDARY_FS_FQDN_secondary_files_server_fqdn
+        ```

+    === ":octicons-file-code-16: Sample .env"

+        ```{ .text .no-copy }
+        export PRIMARY_FS_NAME=filesprimary.example.com
+        export SECONDARY_FS_NAME=filessecondary.example.com
+        ```

+2. Source the ``.env`` file to load new environment variables

+    ```bash
+    source .env
+    ```

+3. Create a ``FileServerReplicationRelationships`` object on the primary NKP ``nkpprimary`` cluster

+    ```bash
+    kubectl apply -f -<<EOF
+    apiVersion: dataservices.nutanix.com/v1alpha1
+    kind: FileServerReplicationRelationships
+    metadata:
+      name: files-servers-fssr
+    spec:
+      remoteName: ndk-nutanix-secondary
+      relationships:
+        - primaryFileserverFQDN: $PRIMARY_FS_FQDN
+          recoveryFileserverFQDN: $SECONDARY_FS_FQDN
+    EOF
+    ```

-1. Define a NDK_Backup ``Application`` custom resource to replicate our deployed application with label ``app1``
+4. Define a NDK  ``Application`` custom resource to take a snapshot of all the objects in wordpress namespace

     === ":octicons-command-palette-16: Command"